ksherlock/marignotti/README.md

 Run marignotti in the background (`marignotti &`).
 To quit, bring it to the foreground (`fg`) and hit `control-C`.

-If you're using the Sweet-16 emulator version 3.0, `marignotti -d` will print some debugging information to the debugger console.  `marignotti -dd` will enable extra debugging information (including the contents of reads and writes).
+If you are using the Sweet-16 emulator version 3.0, `marignotti -d` will print some debugging information to the debugger console.  `marignotti -dd` will enable extra debugging information (including the contents of reads and writes).